Billiri: History

 The Tangale people claimed to have emerged as the settlers of Billiri from a migration journey through Borno State.They had to move from places such as Sanum kede and Kupto due to tribal wars.
 Tangaltong, one of the 7 clans in Tangale is where billiri as well as Bare and Kantali resided.
 The Tangale language is a west chadic language.

 Mai Tangale

 The traditional ruler of the Tangale Tribe is addressed as Mai Tangale.
-Following the death of the former King, Mallam Danladi Maiyamba was elected as the new Mai Tangale in 2020.
+Following the death of the former King, Mallam Danladi Maiyamba was imposed by the governor as the new Mai Tangale in the year 2021.

 The Billiri Crisis

-In March 2021, Danladi Sanusi-Maiyamba was announced by the Gombe State government as the new Mai Tangale in Billiri following the death of Abdu Baba Maisharu II, the immediate past Mai of Tangale Kingdom who died in January 2021.
+In March 2021, Danladi Sanusi-Maiyamba was announced by the Gombe State government as the new Mai Tangale in Billiri following the death of Abdu Buba Maisharu II, the immediate past Mai of Tangale Kingdom who died in January 2021.

-The announcement erupted violence and protests in Billiri over the claim that Inuwa Yahaya, governor of the state, did not go with the candidate selected by the kingmakers.
+The announcement erupted violence and protests in Billiri over the claim that Mohammad Inuwa Yahaya, the Governor of the State, did not go with the candidate elected by the kingmakers.

 The erupted concerns and protests led to violence that claimed lives and properties.

 Towns & Villages

-The towns and villages in Billiri include:
+The towns and villages in Billiri Local Government Area include: